RobWomble/MtGrep/README.md

 ## Requirements
 * The current script has been tested and known to work with Python 3.8.10
 * The only module used is json, which is included in The Python Standard Library.
 * YOU MUST PROVIDE YOUR OWN COPY OF THE RULEBOOK TXT FILE.
+Current script is confirmed working on the rulebook version that released July 12, 2021, but the script was written to work with future versions as well.
 Latest version can be downloaded from https://magic.wizards.com/en/game-info/gameplay/rules-and-formats/rules

 ## Inspiration
 The short story is that I wanted a friendlier way to reference the official rules for Magic without requiring internet access.